 When executed well and with consistency, here's what branding can do within customer service.

-- Defines your voice: How you respond to tickets and social media messages helps customers to know your unique voice and trust you.
+Defines your voice: How you respond to tickets and social media messages lets customers know your unique voice and trust you.

 Why Brand-Aligned AI Responses Are Essential